Ralleberg/solutronic/README.md

 # Solutronic Solar Inverter Integration for Home Assistant

-This integration allows Home Assistant to retrieve live data from Solutronic SOLPLUS inverters and expose them as sensors, including full support for the **Home Assistant Energy Dashboard**.
+This integration allows Home Assistant to retrieve live data from Solutronic SOLPLUS inverters and expose them as sensors — including **full support for the Home Assistant Energy Dashboard**.

 ---